biofcallejas/Assembly-stats/README.md

 # Assembly-stats
 ## Python script for summarizing a genome assembly

-Before running the script, make sure the following libraries are installed:
+Before running the script, make sure the following libraries are installed (tested in Python 3.8.12):

 ```
 import tabulate